Back Blog

 So, what are poker tells?
 A poker tell is a subtle sign that players accidentally give off, which can indicate their hand strength or intentions.
 Common poker tells vary depending on the format of poker you’re playing, but in a live environment, they can include physical changes like nervous ticks, changes in posture or facial expressions, or even verbal ones, like changes in the pitch or volume of a player’s voice.

 Learning to identify common poker tells can improve your game immensely, and it gives you a huge amount of valuable information to take into every pot with a player.
-Read on to become better at popular games like Razz online poker.
-If you want to learn more about the different variations, check out our dedicated articles like the one about Five Card Draw Poker here.
+Read on to become better at popular games like Texas Hold’em and Razz online poker.

 Reading Poker Tells: A Beginner’s Guide